Consortium Leadership Team

 Aaron earned his Bachelor of Science as well as his Master of Science in Electrical Engineering from MIT.
 He earned his Ph.D. from the University of Minnesota, also in Electrical Engineering.
 Aaron is named an inventor on more than 60 patents.

 Duke University Medical Center

 Dr. Nandan Lad is a neurosurgeon, scientist, innovator and currently an Associate Professor of Neurosurgery at Duke University Medical Center with a focus in Neuromodulation.
-He is the inventor of the Neurapheresis Therapy and serves as the Chief Medical Officer at Minnetronix.
+He is the inventor of the Neurapheresis Therapy and serves as Senior Medical Advisor at Minnetronix.
 Working in partnership with disease experts across the globe, Nandan leads the Consortium’s efforts to advance Neurapheresis Therapy to benefit patients with a variety of challenging neurological indications.
 His goal is to minimize dependence on long-term medications, improve quality of life and improve function, so that the patient may better adapt to their activities and get back to their normal daily function.
 He completed his MD and PhD in Biochemistry at Chicago Medical School and his neurosurgical residency and fellowship training in Functional Neurosurgery and Biodesign Innovation at Stanford University.
 Dr. Lad brings his exceptional technical skills and professionalism to the Consortium.
 He serves as Director of the Duke NeuroInnovations Program, a systematic approach to innovation to large unmet clinical needs.
 He also directs the Duke Neuro-Outcomes program, which helps address key health policy questions and patient-centered outcomes.

 Email Nandan at email@example.com